lkilcher/dolfyn/xarray_dev_changelog.md

 	- Added check signature velocity rotations against nortek matfiles - done
 	- Logical values are auto-dropped when saving netCDF - changed true/false attributes to 1/0
 	- Need to add tests against h5 data
-	- dropped support for python 2.x because xarray doesn't support it
+	- Dropped testing for python 2.x because xarray doesn't support it

 - TODO:
 	- Change mpl time to epoch time
 	- Something really funky with Nortek AHRS orientation matrix where 1-5% of rotated values are beyond 1e-3 tolerance (and appear randomly distributed)
-	- Add motion-correction for ADCPs
 	- Fix Nortek Signature burst read hack
 	- Error reading Sig VM .ad2cp file echosounder data, only loads first column? - related to burst read hack

+	- Add motion-correction for ADCPs
 	- depth of adcp for range for nortek instruments? - not taken into account natively by Nortek
 	- Function to calculate 'S(k)'?
 Already wrote one for the wavenumber